 Office of Institutional Diversity & Equity > Advocacy > Presidential Fellows

-The Presidential Fellow works with the president and Vice President for Institutional Diversity & Equity, creating research to address diversity and inclusion issues.
-The Presidential Fellow will focus in a variety of areas, with an overall commitment to intellectual grounding of actions in research and program innovation.
+The Presidential Fellows work with the president and Vice President for Institutional Diversity & Equity, creating research to address diversity and inclusion issues.
+The Presidential Fellows will focus on a variety of areas, with an overall commitment to the intellectual grounding of actions in research and program innovation.

-To learn more about Yin, please read the Newsline article announcing her selection as the 2020-2021 Presidential Fellow.
+To learn more about Dr. Kohli and Dr. Lazú, please read the Newsline article announcing their selection as the 2022-2023 Presidential Fellows.